MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 ## ✅ Honesty Clause

 Your self-assessment (i.e. submission checklist) must be accurate.
 A bundle will be marked **Unsatisfactory** if:
-1. The instructor finds more than one checked item to be non-functional, even if they were noted by you in the "Known Issues" section of the checklist, **OR**
+1. The instructor finds more than one checked item to be non-functional, and these issues were not disclosed in the 'Known Issues' section. **OR**
 2. Any single checked item is non-functional and was not noted by you in the "Known Issues" section of the checklist.

 ---